Castelvill/SandstormBox/docs/Instructions.md

 **Parameters:**

-- source (string): “camera”, “layer”, “context”, “_”  - if source is equal to “camera” or “layer”, contexts from indexes_from_contexts are treated as indexes.
-- context (string) - id of the context.
-If source is not equal to "context", this parameter will be ignored;
+- context (string) - id of the context;
-- [indexes] (int/unsigned vector) - the list of indexes used to find entities in vectors;
+- [indexes] (int/string vector) - the list of indexes used to find an entity in the provided vector;
-- [indexes_from_contexts] (string vector): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value” - ids of contexts
 - [attribute] (string) - if provided, aggregate this attribute from selected entities;
 - [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.